Azure/azure-iot-sdks/doc/get_started/python-devbox-setup.md

 3. Run the script `build_client.cmd` in the **python\\build_all\\windows** directory.
 4. After a successful build, the `iothub_client.pyd` Python extension module is copied to the **python/device/samples** folder.
 Please follow instructions in [Sample applications](#samplecode) to run the Python samples.

+To use the iothub_client extension for native code debugging with [Python Tools for Visual Studio] run the script: `build_client.cmd -config Debug` to get the full debug symbol support.

 <a name="samplecode"/>
 ## Sample applications

 This repository contains various Python sample applications that illustrate how to use the Microsoft Azure IoT SDK for Python.
 To learn how to run a sample application that sends messages to an IoT hub, see [Getting started - running a Python sample application][getstarted].

 [python-2.7 or python-3.5]: https://www.python.org/downloads/
+[Python Tools for Visual Studio]: https://www.visualstudio.com/en-us/features/python-vs.aspx
 [setup-devbox]: https://github.com/Azure/azure-iot-sdks/blob/master/c/doc/devbox_setup.md
 [getstarted]: python-run-sample.md
 [boost-zip]: http://www.boost.org/users/history/version_1_60_0.html